Remember the days when your head barely hit the pillow, and you were out like a light?

 Loud snoring, tossing and turning, and gasping for air are common symptoms.
-OSA patients often have disturbed sleep and wake to feel tired and unrefreshed.
+OSA patients often have disturbed sleep and wake feeling tired and unrefreshed.

 Treatment depends on the severity of OSA.
-We’ll typically refer patients to an overnight sleep study.
-Also known as a polysomnogram or PSG, the study measures airflow, blood-oxygen content and sleep behaviour.
+We’ll typically refer patients to an overnight sleep study in Melbourne.
+Also known as a polysomnogram or PSG, the study measures airflow, blood-oxygen content, and sleep behaviour.

 For mild cases, we may recommend weight loss, changes to sleeping position and improved lifestyle choices concerning drinking and smoking.

-An oral appliance called a mandibular advancement device (MAD) can also be effective in treating OSA.
-An MAD is custom-fitted by a dentist.
-It works by pushing the jaw forward to help keep airways open.
+An oral appliance called a mandibular advancement device (MAD) can also treat OSA effectively.
+A MAD is custom-fitted by a dentist, and it works by pushing your jaw forward to help keep your airways open.

-More severe or advanced cases may call for continuous positive airway pressure (CPAP) therapy.
+More severe or advanced cases may require continuous positive airway pressure (CPAP) therapy.
 CPAP therapy involves sleeping while wearing a mask that helps keep the upper airways open by increasing the pressure of the air delivered through them.

-In certain cases, surgery may be an option.
+In some instances, surgery may be an option.
 Your GP will help you decide what’s best.

-People with OSA are often unaware they have it.
-Their partners usually alert them to something being wrong.
+People with OSA are often unaware they have it, and their partners usually alert them to something being wrong.
 If this is the case in your household, make an appointment to see your GP.

-Please do the same if any you’re experiencing any of these symptoms:
+Please do the same if you’re experiencing any of these symptoms: